r-dube/pickingflowers/quintel.md

 Quintel Technology Ltd. is a U.S. and U.K.-based supplier of antenna technology.
 This technology improves reception between cell phones and antennas on cell towers.
 Huawei Technologies Co.
 Ltd. engaged Quintel in 2009 to acquire its antenna technology.
-In reality, Huawei used its engagement with Quintel as a cover to understand Quintel's technology and steal it.
+However, Huawei's engagement with Quintel was just a cover to understand Quintel's technology and steal it.

 ## Luring Quintel with the prospect of a business deal
 In 2009, Huawei expressed interest in Quintel's antenna technology \[1\].